Principles for Deciding

 5. Exceptions: Redisseminating a work, with it and its author or like source referenced, does not call for any injunction or damages to the extent that common sense finds the redissemination reasonable for any critical or informational use, typically parody, commentary, explanation, illustration, reporting, research, or teaching.

 Copyright laws become unworkable when they fail to tell laypeople how to comply with them.
 Such users should not have to seek legal advice whenever they are about to make another’s work, much less excerpts, available to others.
 Return to acts of redissemination that, as we just canvassed them, make a point or aid inquiry with some passing or partial reiteration of a work.
 Laypeople often cannot verify whether, with such acts, they fulfill provisions for exceptions that might allow uses in theory but are not cogent in practice.
-One treaty provision would have us confirm that any colorably exempted use does not “conflict with a normal exploitation of the work” and does not “unreasonably prejudice the legitimate interests of the right holder.”[47]
+One treaty provision would have users confirm that any colorably exempted use does not “conflict with a normal exploitation of the work” and does not “unreasonably prejudice the legitimate interests of the right holder.”[48]
 But most users are not in any position, on the one hand, to gauge harms they might cause across complex markets or, on the other, to appreciate authors’ or other rightholders’ claims at stake in redisseminations they contemplate.
-Our third principle would entitle creators to require references to themselves as authors of their works; our fifth principle here would exempt, from injunctions and damages, such redissemination of protected materials as is reasonable for critical or informational uses.
-To make exceptions workable, courts should allow parties invoking them to comply with this last condition of reasonable use by consulting only common sense on point.[48]
+Our third principle would entitle creators to require references to themselves as authors; our fifth principle here would exempt, from injunctions and damages, such redissemination of protected materials as is reasonable for critical or informational uses.
+To make exceptions workable, courts should allow parties invoking them to comply with this last condition of reasonable use by consulting only common sense on point.[49]

 6. Limitations: Statutes delimit authors’ economic rights in duration, and courts may tailor remedies for any author’s right over time; overriding laws may compel limiting relief for such rights to avoid impairing any basic interest, crucially in privacy, free expression, or open information.